timoast/sinto/docs/basic_usage.rst

 _________________________________

 Multiple cores can be used by specifying the ``--nproc`` argument.
-Note that each process will load fragments from a single chromosome into memory, so the more processors used the more memory required.
-At a minimum, enough memory to fragments from the largest chromosome into memory is required.
-The amount of memory this corresponds to will depend on sequencing depth and the genome size.
-There is no point specifiying more processors than the number of chromosomes.
+Specifying multiple processors will parallelize across chromosomes.
+Currently, at most one thread is used per chromosome, so there is no point specifiying more processors than the number of chromosomes.

 Minimum mapping quality: ``--min_mapq``
 _______________________________________